640px-La_nouvelle_Jérusalem.jpg

 We are at our best when:

 • You are Responsible for Everything said in class.
-You are responsible for getting class notes from another student.
+You are responsible for getting class notes and lectures from another student.
 Only after you have received and read those notes can you contact me with further questions about the class.

 • We turn in our Assignments and Papers promptly as directed by the professor.
 Even if you are absent, you are still responsible for turning in your assignments by the beginning of class or as directed.
 If your assignment is late, your grade for that assignment will be lowered at least by 10% for each day that it is late.
 Your grade will continue to be lowered to zero at my discretion until it is submitted.